AwalaApp/specs/rs016-poweb.md

 If the server is a private gateway, it SHOULD listen on port 276 if it has the appropriate permissions to do so.
 If not, it SHOULD listen on port 13276.

-If the server is a public gateway, it SHOULD listen on port 443.
+If the server is a Internet gateway, it SHOULD listen on port 443.

 ## HTTP Considerations